idobergerzonn/RSecurity-Internship-Assignment/backend/README.md

 ### Testing with Postman

 1. **Import the API**: Use the `swagger.yaml` file to import the API specification into Postman
-2. **Set up authentication**: In the Authorization tab,configure the X-API-Key header with value `your-secret-api-key-12345` for all requests except '/'
+2. **Set up authentication**: In the Authorization tab,configure the X-API-Key header with value `Rsecurity` for all requests except '/'
 3. **Test endpoints**: Use the imported collection to test all available endpoints
 4. **Environment variables**: Create a Postman environment with variables for the base URL and API key